Template iterations with non-definable ccc forcing notions: The groupwise-density number and fsi

 \section{The groupwise-density number and fsi}

 With the fsi techniques of \cite{brendle}, the author constructed in \cite[Sect.
 3]{mejia} and \cite[Thm.
 4.1-4.4]{mejia02} models with large continuum where the cardinal invariants defined in the introduction, with the exception of $\gfrak$ and $\afrak$, can take many different values.
-But, because the iterations used there can be defined as a template iteration as explained in Example \ref{ExmpFSI} and the preservation Theorem \ref{PresTemp2} applies, we can also get a value of $\gfrak$.
-We show how to do this in this section.
+As the iterations used there can be defined as template iterations (see Example \ref{ExmpFSI}) and the preservation Theorem \ref{PresTemp2} applies, we can also get a value of $\gfrak$.
+We show how to obtain it in this section.

 The following result is useful to determine a value of $\gfrak$ in generic extensions.

 \begin{lemma}[Blass {\cite[Thm.
 2]{Bl}}, see also {\cite[Lemma 1.17]{Br-Suslin}}] Let $\theta$ be an uncountable regular cardinal, $\langle V_\alpha\rangle_{\alpha\leq\theta}$ an increasing sequence of transitive models of $\thzfc$ such that \begin{enumerate}[(i)] \item $[\omega]^\omega\cap(V_{\alpha+1}\menos V_{\alpha})\neq\varnothing$, \item $\langle[\omega]^\omega\cap V_\alpha\rangle_{\alpha<\theta}\in V_\theta$ and \item $[\omega]^\omega\cap V_\theta=\bigcup_{\alpha<\theta}[\omega]^\omega\cap V_\alpha$. \end{enumerate} Then, in $V_\theta$, $\gfrak\leq\theta$. \end{lemma}